|

 I spy'd three ships from France, as I sail'd,

-I spy'd three ships from France, to them I
+I spy'd three ships from France, to them I did advance,

 And took them all by chance, as I sail'd.